nelhage/blog.nelhage.com/content/post/transparent-hugepages.md

 allocation, the work done by `khugepaged` is minimal.
-However, on certain workloads that involve aggressive memory remapping or short-lived processes, `khugepaged` can end up doing huge amounts of to merge and/or split memory regions, which ends up being entirely short-lived and useless.
+However, on certain workloads that involve aggressive memory remapping or short-lived processes, `khugepaged` can end up doing huge amounts of work to merge and/or split memory regions, which ends up being entirely short-lived and useless.
 This manifests as excessive CPU usage, and can also manifest as long pauses, as the kernel is forced to break up a 2MB page back into 4KB pages before performing what would otherwise have been a fast operation on a single page.

 Several applications have seen 30% performance degradations or worse with THP enabled, for these reasons.